A Blade in the Dark: Plot

-An unseen figure steals an extendable box cutter from Bruno's studio, finding a naked woman in a magazine image to leave cuts in for Bruno to find.
-Bruno meets Katia, one of the neighbors, who comes in unannounced and is scared by an arachnid in a cabinet.
-She doesn't tell him why she's there, but she flirts with him before leaving.
-Bruno finds Katia left her diary, which says she found out Linda's "secret".

-Katia is attacked outside by the figure, chased into the basement, where she hides behind unfinished drywall.
-The attacker finds her and jams the box cutter through the mesh, eventually slashing Katia's stomach and throat, causing her bleed to death.
-When Bruno goes outside when he hears the killer drag Katia's body, the killer pulls out the blade ready to slash him too.
-Not noticing Katia right at his feet, Bruno heads back inside, where he finds blood on his pants and receives a silent phone call.
+An unseen figure steals an extendable box cutter from Bruno's studio.
+Bruno meets Katia, one of the neighbors, who comes in unannounced.
+Katia flirts with him before leaving.
+Bruno finds Katia left her diary behind, which says she found out Linda's "secret".
+Outside, Katia is attacked by the figure, who chases her into the basement before slashing her to death.
+When Bruno goes outside to smoke a cigarette, he is oblivious to the killer dragging Katia's body through the yard.
+In the house, he finds blood on his pants and receives a silent phone call.

-Bruno eventually goes over his music tapes, where he hears a woman's voice whispering "no one must know" the secret about Linda.
-The tapes are later destroyed, the diary pages thrown into the active fireplace.
-Giulia comes to surprise Bruno with a visit, supposedly in between rehearsals.
-When Bruno talks about his suspicions of Katia's murder, Giulia doesn't believe him and worries Bruno is cheating on her, causing their relationship to tense.
-When he later calls the theater company, the director revealed she couldn't keep attendance and was fired.
+Bruno eventually goes over his music tapes, where he hears a woman's voice whispering "no one must know" about Linda's secret.
+The tapes are later destroyed, and Katia's diary pages thrown into the fireplace.
+Giulia makes a surprise visit to Bruno, supposedly in between rehearsals.
+When Bruno vocalizes his suspicions of Katia's murder, Giulia disbelieves him and worries Bruno is cheating on her.
+When Bruno later calls the theater company, the director reveals Giulia was fired from the play.

-Katia's roommate Angela arrives, saying the two women were both models and Linda let then go swimming in her pool, which Bruno graciously welcomes as well.
-She can't answer many questions about Linda, who apparently returns, as a figure in heels, a sweater and skirt, and red nail polish watches Angela in the changing room.
-When she goes into the pool, Angela finds the utility blade sunk to the floor.
-When she goes back inside to wash her hair, Linda stabs her hand into the bathroom vanity counter, covering her head in plastic and beating her head on the counter edge.
+Katia's roommate Angela arrives, saying that Linda sometimes let them use her swimming in her pool.
+Bruno obliges, but Angela is hesitant to answer his questions about Linda.
+In the pool, Angela finds the box cutter sunk to the floor.
+When Angela goes back inside to wash her hair, Linda-donning a skirt, red nail polish, and armed with a knife—stabs her hand into the bathroom vanity counter, covers her head in plastic and beats her head on the counter edge.
 She then rips Angela's hand away and slashes her throat over the bathtub before cleaning the scene.